 “The important thing here again is that we’re very focused on safety,” he said.
 “I can tell you that both of these accidents weigh heavily on us as a company.’’

 Without a full accounting of design decisions by Boeing’s flight-control engineers, there’s much confusion and uncertainty over the extent of the Max’s flaws.

-“In the absence of them confessing the flaw here, then any narrative is valid in the minds of people,” aerospace analyst Richard Aboulafia said before Muilenburg’s remarks.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“In the absence of them confessing the flaw here, then any narrative is valid in the minds of people,” aerospace analyst Richard Aboulafia said before Muilenburg’s remarks.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.